-More information regarding the school's stance on preventing peer-on-peer sexual abuse is available in the school's Safeguarding Policy.
+More information regarding the School's stance on confidentiality can be found in our Communication and Confidentiality section of the Safeguarding Policy.

-Cyber bullying
+Cyber-bullying

-The school has a zero-tolerance approach to cyber bullying.
-The school views cyber bullying in the same light as any other form of bullying and will follow the sanctions set out in the sanctions section of this policy if they become aware of any incidents.
+The School has a zero-tolerance approach to cyber bullying.
+The School views cyberbullying in the same light as any other form of bullying and will follow the sanctions set out in the sanctions section of this policy if they become aware of any incidents.

-The school will support students who have been victims of cyber bullying by holding formal and informal discussions with the student about their feelings and whether the bullying has stopped, in accordance with support section and follow up support section of this policy.
+The School will support students who have been victims of cyber-bullying by holding formal and informal discussions with the student about their feelings and whether the bullying has stopped, in accordance with support section and follow up support section of this policy.

-In accordance with the Education Act 2011, the school has the right to examine and delete files from students' personal devices, e.g. mobiles phones, where there is good reason to do so.
-This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone.
+In accordance with the Education Act 2011, the School has the right to examine and delete files from students' personal devices, e.g. mobile phones, where there is good reason to do so.
+This power applies to all Schools and there is no need to have parental consent to search through a young person's mobile phone.